2024.08.27

 The tech talks onstage and the poster presentations are highly technical and oriented toward engineers.
 The audience tends to spread out laptops and multiple screens as if spending the sessions in their personal offices.

-Monday morning's session, featuring presentations from Qualcomm about its Oryon processor for the data center and Intel's Lunar Lake processor, drew a packed crowd and elicited plenty of audience questions.
+Monday morning's session, featuring presentations from Qualcomm about its Oryon processor for the Data Center and Intel's Lunar Lake processor, drew a packed crowd and elicited plenty of audience questions.

 In recent years, a big focus has been on chips designed to run neural network forms of AI better.
 This year's conference included a keynote by OpenAI's Trevor Cai, the company's head of hardware, about "Predictable scaling and infrastructure."